dlstreamer/dlstreamer/samples/benchmark/README.md

 # Benchmark Sample

-This sample demonstrates [gvafpscounter](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/gvafpscounter) element used to measure overall performance of single-channel or multi-channel video analytics pipelines.
+This sample demonstrates [gvafpscounter](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/gvafpscounter) element used to measure overall performance of single-process or multi-process, single-channel or multi-channel video analytics pipelines.

 The sample outputs FPS (Frames Per Second) every second and average FPS on exit.

 ## How It Works
 The sample builds GStreamer pipeline containing video decode, inference and other IO elements, or multiple (N) identical pipelines if number channels parameter set to N>1.

+If number process parameter set to N>1, then channels will be split equally across processes and processes will be split equally across number of sockets.

 The `gvafpscounter` inserted at the end of each channel pipeline and measures FPS across all channels.